datavitalyzer/datavitalyzer/README.md

 **Data & Analytics Solution Architect | Consultant | Speaker & Trainer**

 ✨ **What I do:**
-I help universities, businesses, and communities unlock the power of data by turning complex information into clear, actionable insights.
-Whether on stage, in classrooms, or through hands‑on workshops, I make technology practical and inspiring.
+I help universities, businesses, and communities unlock the power of data by turning complex information into clear, actionable insights, whether on stage, in classrooms, or through hands‑on workshops, I make technology practical and inspiring.

 🎯 **Currently sharing and exploring:**
 - Power BI & Microsoft Fabric